nsepvo/aws-url-shortener/README.md

 - Authentication via Amazon Cognito - allow users to create accounts, manage their own links, and view personal analytics
 - Click analytics dashboard - surface click count data over time rather than just a running total, using the existing counter as a foundation
 - QR code generation - automatically generate a scannable QR code for every short URL, since short links and QR codes serve the same use case
-- URL validation and blocklisting - reject known malicious or inappropriate domains before storing them, and validate that submitted URLs are well-formed
+- URL validation and blocklisting - ensure URLs are valid and reject known malicious or inappropriate domains before storing them
 - Enhanced rate limiting - supplement API Gateway throttling with per-IP controls to prevent a single user from flooding the table with short codes
 - Custom domain - replace the CloudFront-generated domain with a short custom domain to make the shortened URLs genuinely compact